 The past 30 years have produced a plethora of Menendez news stories, documentaries, dramatizations, podcasts, articles, and books.

-Sadly, almost everything produced in the ’90s is heavily prosecution-biased, serving only to perpetuate the “greedy rich kids” narrative.
-And almost everything from recent years (even shows for which I was interviewed) draws heavily on material that already existed (from the ’90s).
+Sadly, almost everything produced in the 1990s is heavily prosecution-biased, serving only to perpetuate the “greedy rich kids” narrative.
+And almost everything from recent years (even shows for which I was interviewed) draws heavily on material that already existed and is Google-able (from the ’90s).

-Most do not devote enough time for the Menendez media consumer to get the full, accurate picture of what really happened (and not enough time for the production teams to get everything right, either).
+Most do not devote enough time for the serious Menendez media consumer to get the full, accurate picture of what really happened.
+(Production companies are not allowed enough time to get all the “facts” right, either).

 Here are my favorites: